gocortexio/spellbook/README.md

 ## Overview

-Spellbook is a development workbench for creating Cortex Platform content.
-It provides tools for pack creation, validation, and packaging while keeping your content in a separate repository that you control.

-The key design principle is separation of concerns: Spellbook is the tool, your content is yours.
-You create a content instance with Spellbook, then push that instance to your own Git repository.
+GoCortex Spellbook is a toolset for building, validating, and packaging Cortex Platform content packs.
+It solves the problem of creating compliant content packs without needing to understand the intricacies of the demisto-sdk and Cortex Platform schema requirements.

+What it does:

+- Creates new content pack instances with correct structure
+- Generates XSIAM content templates (CorrelationRules, ParsingRules, ModelingRules)
+- Validates content against Cortex Platform schemas using demisto-sdk
+- Packages content into uploadable zip files
+- Uploads content directly to Cortex Platform instances

+Why it exists:

+The demisto-sdk is powerful but complex.
+Spellbook wraps it in a simpler interface and provides working templates that have been verified to upload successfully.

 ## Features